Linde shares dip on U.S. acquisition reports

-FRANKFURT (Reuters) - Shares in German group Linde (LING.DE), the world’s No. 2 industrial gases producer, fell on Thursday on the back of reports it was bidding for U.S. respiratory healthcare provider Lincare LNCR.O with an offer that could reach $3.4 billion.
+FRANKFURT, June 28 (Reuters) - Shares in German group Linde , the world’s No. 2 industrial gases producer, fell on Thursday on the back of reports it was bidding for U.S. respiratory healthcare provider Lincare with an offer that could reach $3.4 billion.

 Linde shares closed down 1.6 percent at 117.20 euros.